Bolivia

 Cultural Enrichment Activities

-Over the course of the program, local experts and other guest lecturers are invited to discuss diverse topics including Bolivian history, Andean spirituality, land relationships, gender issues, the arts, and environmental justice.
+Over the course of the program, local experts and other guest lecturers are invited to discuss diverse topics including Bolivian history, Andean spirituality, land relationships, gender issues, the arts, environmental justice, and the nation’s current social and political transformation.

 Bridge Year participants also take part in at least two program-sponsored, multi-day excursions.
 Excursion destinations depend on many factors including weather, time constraints, student interest, and relevance to the overall program, but a number of different options are available.
 These include a trek in the Andes, a visit to the coca-producing region of Chapare, a trip to the mines in Potosí and the colonial capital city of Sucre, a hike through Tunari National Park, and a trip to the Salar de Uyuni.
 To the greatest extent possible, participants are given ownership over the research, planning, and management of logistics for these group expeditions.